simplykapoor/teched2022-IN260/README.md

 ## System logon & user information

-For running through the exercise steps, we will provide access to the following systems:
+For running through the exercises, we will provide access to the following systems:
+- SAP SuccessFactors system
 - SAP Integration Suite tenant
-- SAP SuccessFactors system
-- Confluent Kafka
+- Confluent Kafka system
+- SAP Process Automation tenant

 System details as well as user and password information will be provided to you by the instructors.